-From concerns over corporate image to a wearing a colourful logo and conforming to the requirements of health and safety, the British workplace is vibrant and rich for its wealth of uniforms.
+From concerns over corporate image to a wearing a colourful logo and conforming to H&S requirements, the British workplace is rich in its wealth of uniforms.

 But the thinking behind uniform culture is not nearly so profound: firefighters need protective equipment, lifeguards wear shorts and t-shirt.
 If you’re in business, look smart – whatever that means.